PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 - `1010 passed, 5 deselected, 2 warnings in 125.91s` for the full sequential
   direct suite.

+The shared pre-Transpose QKV Slice rewrite now also belongs to `passes/attention_layout.py`.
+Its implementation and nested begin/size helper moved intact behind the legacy wrapper.
+The characterization fixes the shared permutation, NCHW Slice-vector remapping, cloned shared constants, tensor metadata, quantization, and removal of only the redundant transpose.

+Verification completed with:

+- `17 passed, 758 deselected` for focused architecture and shared pre-Transpose QKV slicing;
+- `1010 passed, 5 deselected, 2 warnings in 125.56s` for the full sequential
+  direct suite.

-The next characterized attention increment is the shared pre-transpose QKV Slice rewrite.
+The next characterized attention increment is the weighted-sum NHWC bridge.
 Keep the uncharacterized SA/PA MirrorPad mega-pattern in the lowerer until a focused semantic fixture exists.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`